ethereum/solidity-website/src/posts/2026-04-16-pattern-matching-in-core-solidity.md

 ```

 This is the same code you would write by hand if you were implementing a tagged
 union in Yul directly.
-The type-level machinery — the ADT definition, the
+The new language / compiler machinery: the ADT
-exhaustiveness check, the pattern matrix compilation — contributes zero
+definition, the exhaustiveness check, the pattern matrix compilation contributes
-instructions to the final bytecode.
+adds zero instructions to the final bytecode.

 ## Conclusion